ComposiTV/commute/README.md

 Build wvkbd and dotool from the AUR, and copy them into `mkosi.packages/`

+Create `mkosi.local.conf` with relevant options for your target system.

 Run `mkosi` (or `mkosi --force` if rebuilding)

 `dd` the resulting `commute.raw` to the target device.